- 4 min read

 Hurricane Sandy – Getting Mortgage Relief

-Freddie Mac and Fannie Mae issued guidance to its lenders regarding special regulations and procedures dealing with borrowers affected by Hurricane Sandy.
-This includes borrowers who have not yet received their loans, and borrowers who are paying back their mortgages.
+Freddie Mac and Fannie Mae issued guidance to their lenders regarding special regulations and procedures for dealing with borrowers affected by Hurricane Sandy.
+This includes borrowers who have not yet received their loans and borrowers who are paying back their mortgages.
 Although much of their announcement is technical, keep in mind these points:

 - Disaster Area: Disaster areas change and are defined on the Federal Emergency Management Agency (FEMA).